Hebrew Music Museum in Jerusalem exhibits antique musical instruments from various periods and geographical places.

 Hebrew Music Museum is located on Yoel Moshe Salomon 10, Nahalat Shiva, Jerusalem.

 Interactive map of the area:

-You can drive there and look for parking at the Kikar Hamusica parking lot or another one.
-But I would not suggest entering Jerusalem by car.
-You can reach the museum by public transport.
+You can drive to the Kikar Hamusica parking lot or another nearby parking.
+But I would suggest using public transport.
 Here is a link to Moovit, where you can update your starting point and get updated directions.
-And my favorite way is to park for free at Givat Hatachmoshet and take the Citypass light rail.
-Both the “City Hall” and the “Jaffa – Center” stops are within a short walk.
+And my favorite way is to park free at Givat Hatachmoshet and take the light rail.
+The “City Hall” and the “Jaffa – Center” stops are within a short walk.

 Sunday – Thursday: 10:00 – 19:00